salomellabres/openduck/README.md

 Each of the two subcommads share arguments with the openmm-full-protocol, based on the execution steps they have in common.
 As with the previus command, the execution can come from flagged arguments or with the same arguments in a yaml input file.

-Sample yaml input files for openmm-prepare and openmm-from-equilibrated would be the following
+Sample yaml input files for `openmm-prepare` and `openmm-from-equilibrated` are provided below:

 ```
 # openmm-prepare input.yaml